q2community/q2-modding-api.github.io/docs/Types.md

 Flags used to define different cvar behaviours.
 In 🍦 these flags are defined as constant values while in ✨🪽 it is an enum type.

+🍦✨ The enum constants are globals prefixed with the string `CVAR_` to prevent name clashes.

 | Flag Name | Description |
 | --- | --- |
 | ✨🪽 NOFLAGS | Representation for no flags; the same as zero. |